tanfwong/rfsoc_notes/_sources/ch3/model.md

   $\tau_B$, and $\tau_C$ clock cycles, respectively.
 For illustration below, let us assume $\tau_B > \tau_A > \tau_C$.

-* If the producer-consumer model is not followed when developing the DSP kernel that task A has to wait for both tasks B and C to complete their respective operations on the output unit itself produces before it starts to work on another input unit, then both the iteration latency and II of the DSP kernel will be $\tau_A + \tau_B + \tau_C$, and the throughput cannot be higher than $\frac{1}{\tau_A + \tau_B +
+* If the producer-consumer model is not followed in the development of the DSP kernel that task $A$ has to wait for both tasks $B$ and $C$ to complete their respective operations on its output unit before it starts to work on another input unit, then both the iteration latency and II of the DSP kernel will be $\tau_A + \tau_B + \tau_C$, and the throughput cannot be higher than $\frac{1}{\tau_A + \tau_B +